NitayRe/AP2ex2/README.md

 ```sh
 python3 app.py
 ```
-(depending on the way python 3 is run)
+(depending on the way you run python 3)